anistarafdar/xen/README.md

 http://hactar.port70.net/stutter/

 ## TODO
+* provide a make file
+* finish writing readme
+* show off features in the readme
+* add more useful features
+* clean repo and codebase
 * fix it for Windows
-* add useful features
-* clean repo
-* show off features in the readme